Tititino/bigint/README.md

 # bigint
 (WIP)

 C static library to work with arbitrary length numbers.
-For now it only support naturals with sum and multiplication.
+For now it barely (not) support naturals with sum and multiplication.

 I plan on adding:
   * negative numbers support